Instructor: Fall 2017, 2018, 2019; Spring 2018, 2019, 2020

 Co-instructor: Fall 2016 and Spring 2017

-This studio-style study introduces classic and computational approaches to creating design options for long span structures and tall buildings.
-Student teams collaborate across disciplines and propose new designs by finding relationships between form, materials, and behavior of systems resisting static and dynamic loads.
-An iterative process begins by assessing design challenges, precedent study of exemplary structures, hand sketches, simplified calculations, and parametric analyses of forms using generative computational methods, which lead to a detailed design and understanding of key variables that influence performance of the structure.
+The studio-style study introduces classic and computational approaches to creating design options for long span structures and tall buildings.
+Students from various backgrounds work in teams to propose new designs by finding relationships between form, materials, and behavior of systems resisting static and dynamic loads.
+An iterative process begins by assessing design challenges, critical study of exemplary structures, hand sketches, simplified calculations, and parametric analyses of forms using generative computational methods.
+These lead to a detailed design and understanding of key variables that influence performance of the structure.
 A parallel emphasis is on environmental impacts, constructability, occupant experience, and visual appeal of designs.
 To develop an intuitive feel for practical aspects of constructing and controlling load paths through structural elements and connections, teams create physical models to anticipate structural behavior including membrane action, effects of joint restraint, slenderness, or system stiffness.
-Practicing structural engineers review the projects and share feedback.
-An overall goal is to understand the economic and cultural meaning of efficient forms that can be achieved through collaborative, creative, and disciplined design.
+Practicing structural engineers review the projects and share their feedback.
+An overall goal is to understand engineering advances and the socio-economic meaning of efficient forms that can be achieved through collaborative, creative, and disciplined design.

 Instructor: Spring 2017, Spring 2018, Fall 2018, Fall 2019